mikependon/RepoDB/README.md

 RepoDb is the fastest and the most efficient .NET ORM Library (in set-fetches) as per the result of [RawDataAccessBencher](https://github.com/FransBouma/RawDataAccessBencher).

+Click [here](https://github.com/FransBouma/RawDataAccessBencher) to see the official run result.

 ## Build Result

 Target               | Build																																			 | Unit Test																																		 | Integration Test